 Share your Goose Pond memories

 Goose Pond Sanctuary is a cornerstone of Madison Audubon, an exceptional bird-watching site in south-central Wisconsin, and a symbol of Wisconsin's strong conservation legacy.
-It has grown from 60 acres of tired agricultural land and a pond-with-potential into a flourishing 670-acre sanctuary for native habitats, birds, mammals, insects, and amphibians, and the people who love them.
+It has grown from 60 acres that included much of the west pond-with-potential into a flourishing 660-acre sanctuary for native habitats, birds, mammals, insects, and amphibians, and the people who love them.

 For some of us, Goose Pond has been a frequent destination for decades; for others, Goose Pond is a new-found gem.
 Regardless, if you have a favorite memory of Goose Pond Sanctuary, help us celebrate it's 50th year of conservation, research, and education by sharing it below.
 We will showcase these stories at the various celebrations throughout the year.